Shrimp Size Buying Guide: Small, Medium, Large, And Beyond

 What is the Biggest Shrimp Size?

-Colossal shrimp are the largest.
-8 to 12 shrimp per pound are the most toothsome, satisfying size.
-They’re also highly versatile, from frying to steaming to roasting to sautéeing; there’s no dish that colossal shrimp aren’t at home in.
+Colossal shrimp are the largest, with 8 to 12 shrimp per pound, and the most toothsome, satisfying size.
+They’re also highly versatile, suited to frying, steaming, roasting, and sautéeing; there’s no dish they aren’t at home in.

 What is the Best Size Shrimp?